Yuki23329626/BigComplex/README.md

 ## GENERAL USAGE NOTES

-Imply the class of complex number which can deal with rational and large integer in c++.
+Imply the class of complex number
+which can deal with rational and large integer in C++.

 ## How to compile
 ```bash